 Why Breastmilk Fat is Essential For Babies?

 Breast milk is the best food for babies in the first year of life.
 It helps them to grow healthy and strong.
 It protects them from infections and illness.
 For example, it has hormones, proteins, sugar, fat, and vitamins to help your baby grow and develop.
 Its antibodies protect your baby from diseases.
-Breastfed babies do not have ear, lungs, or urinary tract infections.
+Breastfed babies do not have ear, lung, or urinary tract infections.
 It has fatty acids that may help your brain and eyes.
 Babies grow at a tremendous rate, tripling their birth rate and growing 10 inches by their first birthday.

 Factors That Make Breastmilk Fattier

 Here are the following factors which make breastmilk fattier.
 To support this growth rate, the bodies of babies need energy and this energy is found in the fat content of breast milk.
-Fat content is necessary for brain development, nervous system development.
+Fat content is necessary for brain development, and nervous system development.

 1. Concentration of Milk in Breast:

 An empty breast has high-fat content than a full breast.
 When you start nursing the milk which comes out first is foremilk and it has enough protein supplement, water, and a low amount of fat.
-The milk which emerges out after foremilk is hind milk.
-Hind milk is richer in fat content and makes breastmilk fattier.
+The milk which emerges after foremilk is hind milk.
+Hind milk is richer in fat content and makes breast milk fattier.
 The fat content in breast milk will not be the same in each feed.